 You can find all my free patterns in my Paper Glitter Glue Library.
 Please note that I list the patterns chronologically.
 That means you will find the newest 13 Days of Halloween paper house pattern first at the top of the library.
 I mostly list these houses by their number.
 Today’s house is Halloween Paper House No. 8.

-I do not have an SVG pattern for this little house at this time.
+There is now an SVG pattern for this little house that you can download.

-To get access to the library, simply subscribe to my newsletter with the form at the bottom of the post and you will be sent the password immediately so you can download the pattern.
+To get access to the library, simply subscribe to my newsletter with the form below and you will be sent the password immediately so you can download the pattern.
 Then click on the library link, click to enter the password protected area, type in the password and then the list of free patterns and tutorials will be available.

 - Tracing paper (if you are tracing to the cardboard)